Shahrukhislam786/webapp-project/README.md

    •	ssh-keygen
    •	ssh-id-copy ubuntu@Private_IP_of_Ansible-Controller.
    •	ssh-id-copy ec2-user@Private_IP_of_kops_master-machine.

+6. Create a kubernetes cluster having one master and two node machines in AWS.

 ## **Completed password-less ssh connections we created:-**

 ![image](https://github.com/Shahrukhislam786/webapp-project/assets/120633106/a3ee38ad-a1cd-4fd4-bbbf-c50b337b70e3)

-5. Create a playbook in ansible controller to install pip, docker-py and docker in QA servers.
+7. Create a playbook in ansible controller to install pip, docker-py and docker in QA servers.
    •	Connect to Ansible controller.
    •	Create a playbook called install_s/w’s.yml file to install required s/w’s in QA Servers.
    •	Create a playbook called deployment_QA.yml file to run the docker image we are going to create in QA Servers.

-6. Create deployment and service manifest files in kubernetes master machine to deploy the application in  production environment i.e. Node 1 & 2.
+8. Create deployment and service manifest files in kubernetes master machine to deploy the application in  production environment i.e. Node 1 & 2.
    •	Connect to Kubernetes master machine.
    •	Create a deployment definition file called myapp-deployment.yml
    •	Create a service definition file called myapp-service.yml

-7. Create a pipeline script in Jenkins Server to run all the processes automatically.
+9. Create a pipeline script in Jenkins Server to run all the processes automatically.
    •	Connect to Jenkins Server.
    •	Create a user ID, Password and install suggested plugins.
    •	Create a pipeline job called myapp.